-“Since Covid-19 restrictions were lifted in 2021 and products and opportunities to gamble are available to consumers again, the overall percentage of the adult population who gamble remains lower than it was pre Covid-19 (28%),” said the Commission.
+“Since Covid-19 restrictions were lifted in 2021 and products and opportunities to gamble are available to consumers again, the overall percentage of the adult population who gamble remains lower than it was pre-Covid (28%),” said the Commission.

 This can be explained by gaming spend increasing to a proportionally larger extent than the number of consumers.
 However, as the Commission outlines, there are strong signs of increased participation in gambling activities from younger demographics.

-“There are signs of a return to gambling amongst younger age groups aged 16 to 24 and amongst males gambling in retail.
-Industry GGY in 2021-22 for products under the Gambling Act 2005 is just 2 percent below what it was pre-pandemic (2019-20).”
+“There are signs of a return to gambling among younger age groups aged 16 to 24 and among males gambling in retail.
+Industry GGY in 2021-22 for products under the Gambling Act 2005 is just two per cent below what it was pre-pandemic (2019-20).”

 “The movement of consumers to online has been a gradual and consistent trend which continued through the pandemic, but spend appears to have increased more quickly than the increase in consumers,” said the Commission.